yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

         ...
     }

-In `createContainer` method, first, a `Container` instance is created, then it is configured. `registerForStoryboard` is used to configure dependencies of a view controller.
+In `createContainer` method, first, a `Container` instance is created, then configured. `registerForStoryboard` is used to configure dependencies of a view controller.
 Here `WeatherTablerViewController` is configured to get `weatherFetcher` property set to a resolved instance of `WeatherFetcher`.
-This is called "property injection". `Networking` protocol, which was defined in [the last blog post](/post/dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-1/), is configured to be a `Network` instance encapsulating Alamofire. `WeatherFetcher` is configured to be initialized with a resolved `Networking` instance.
+This is called "property injection". `Networking` protocol, which was defined in [the last blog post](/post/dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-1/), is configured to be `Network` encapsulating Alamofire. `WeatherFetcher` is configured to be initialized with a resolved `Networking` instance.
 This is called "initializer injection".
 At the end, the method returns the configured `container`.

-In `application` method, the configured `container` is passed to `SwinjectStoryboard`.
+In `application:didFinishLaunchingWithOptions:` method, the configured `container` is passed to `SwinjectStoryboard`.
 That's all.
 Simple, isn't it?
 Just configured and passed it.

 Let's move on to the implementation of `WeatherTablerViewController`.